Salmon conservation: Traditional protections

 Traditionally salmon habitats have not been protected until they are severely degraded and the run is nearing extinction.
 At that time, several steps might be taken to restore the population.
-Fish hatcheries are a popular remedy that are successful in the short term.
-However, they may just be masking a problem instead of getting to the root of it.
+Fish hatcheries are a popular short-term remedy.
+Rahr and Augerot argue that hatcheries can mask underlying habitat problems rather than address them.
 Other methods of conservation may include limiting or eliminating harvests of the run, protecting water quality or reducing water extraction for human consumption, and protecting the habitat.
 In the last 20 years, Washington State Fisheries, in cooperation with local tribes, has decreased the Puget Sound salmon harvest by as much as 90%.

 Protection of habitat is addressed in a core/satellite model in which certain areas are identified as highly used "core" areas and less valuable "satellite" areas.
 This model assumes that not all potential habitats will be used by the salmon.
 The problem with this method is that the reaches between the core and satellite areas are given a low intrinsic potential, which may result in a lower priority for protection.
 If these corridors become impassable due to damming or destruction of riparian habitat, the corresponding satellite region is lost as habitat.
 If several of these reaches go unprotected, the total habitat area for the salmon can quickly dwindle.
-This is considered by some to be a losing strategy, possible leading to the extinction of salmon.
+Rahr and Augerot regard this as a losing strategy that could lead to the extinction of salmon.